TempestProject/KtDiscord/README.md

 * All Discord Interactions objects are exposed as classes
 * All Interactions endpoints are supported by KtDiscord and their usage is exposed as functions
+* Helper functions are provided for creating Global/Guild Application Commands, as are classes that expose the Application Command objects

 ## Installation